lyokha/g3kb-switch/README.md

 $ make install  # no sudo required!
 ```

-Restart your PC for changes to take effect.
+Restart Gnome Shell for changes to take effect.

 It is wise to make sure that the extension is enabled and works correctly.
 To
 enable the extension, use program *gnome-extensions-app* or command-line program